-Example #3 To Kill a Mockingbird
+Example #3 To Kill a Mockingbird by Harper Lee

 A dramatic and incredibly relevant example of the bandwagon effect in literature comes from Harper Lee’s seminal novel To Kill a Mockingbird.
 This novel was published in 1960 but remains as important today as it was then.
 It is a classic of American literature widely read in schools throughout the country and the world.
 The novel deals with the hard issues of rape and racial inequality and discrimination.

 The narrator’s father, Atticus Finish, is appointed to defend Tom Robinson.
 He is a black man who has been accused of raping a white woman.
 Atticus accepts and does everything he can to prove Tom’s innocence.
-Despite the evidence being in his favour, the all-white jury convicts Tom of the rape.
+Despite the evidence being in his favor, the all-white jury convicts Tom of the rape.
 Here are a few lines from this important section of the novel: